afoat/Projects/Libraries/Foat/Collections/README.md

+﻿This is one part of a larger project.
+Please head here to see the entire solution. https://github.com/afoat/Projects

-﻿This is a set of custom generic collections originally located here: https://github.com/afoat/Common.
+This is a set of custom generic collections originally located here: https://github.com/afoat/Common.

 That repository has since been depreciated so that all of my code can live together under the same repository.